StanKarz/Web-Scraper-Quote-Game/README.md

 # Web Scraper Quote Game

 This Python Project scrapes data from the url https://quotes.toscrape.com/, to avoid sending too many requests and scraping the entire website each time for quotes, all the quotes along with the author and their bio link are written to a CSV file, this is the purpose of the file csv_scraper.py.
-The file csv_quote_game.py reads the contents of the CSV file and runs the guessing game, if a user enters a wrong answer the url is scraped and author's birth place and data are extracted and given as a hint, other hints include the author's initials which are obtained by reading the CSV file and extracting the relevant data.
+The file csv_quote_game.py reads the contents of the CSV file and runs the guessing game, if a user enters a wrong answer the url is scraped and author's birth place and date are extracted and given as a hint, other hints include the author's initials which are obtained by reading the CSV file and extracting the relevant data.

 ### Prerequisites